Valerie Aurora: Programming

 She first became involved with file systems when she worked with ZFS in 2002 at Sun Microsystems.
 She later moved to IBM where she worked in the group of Theodore Ts'o, where they considered extensions to the ext2 and ext3 Linux file systems.
 While working at Intel, she implemented the ext2 dirty bit and relative atime.
 Along with Arjan van de Ven, she came up with the idea for ChunkFS, which simplifies file system checks by dividing the file system into independent pieces.
 She also co-organized the first Linux File Systems Workshop in order to figure out how to spread awareness of and raise funding for file system development.
 As of 2009, she worked for Red Hat as a file systems developer as well as a part-time science writer and Linux consultant.

 Ada Initiative

 Already an activist for women in open source, she joined Mary Gardiner and members of the Geek Feminism blog to develop anti-harassment policies for conferences after Noirin Shirley was sexually assaulted at ApacheCon 2010.
-Aurora quit her job as a Linux kernel developer at Red Hat and, with Gardiner, founded the Ada Initiative in February 2011.
+Together with Gardiner, she founded the Ada Initiative in February 2011.
 The organization was named after Ada Lovelace, who worked with Charles Babbage and is considered to be the world's first computer programmer.
-Two years later, Aurora founded Double Union, a hackerspace for women, with Amelia Greenhall and Liz Henry, but was banned in 2018.
+Two years later, Aurora founded Double Union, a hackerspace for women, with Amelia Greenhall and Liz Henry.
 The Ada Initiative was shut down in October 2015.